abinit/abinit/doc/tutorial/rf1.md

         1     -0.00001684560079    -0.00094403841497    -0.00094403841497
         2      0.00001684560079     0.00094403841497     0.00094403841497

 This effect will be seen also at the level of 2DTE.
-The so-called "acoustic sum rule", imposing that the frequency of three modes (called acoustic modes) tends to zero with vanishing wavevector, will also be slightly broken.
-In this case also, it will be rather easy to reimpose the acoustic sum rule.
+The so-called *acoustic sum rule*, which imposes that the frequency of three modes (called acoustic modes) tends to zero with vanishing wavevector, will also be slightly broken.
+In this case, it will also be rather easy to reimpose the acoustic sum rule.
 In any case, taking a finer XC grid will allow one to reduce this effect.

 ## 3 DFPT calculation of a second derivative of the total energy

-We now compute the second derivative of the total energy with respect to the same atomic displacement, using the DFPT capabilities of ABINIT.
+We now compute the second derivative of the total energy with respect to the same atomic displacement through the DFPT capabilities of ABINIT.

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_3.in in Work_rf1.
 This is your input file.
 You should examine it.
 The changes with respect to